 Some of us (ahem, me) would love to be able to count on a recipe to repeatedly deliver awesome flavor and LOOK AMAZING every time they make it.
 Consistently.
 Without fail.

 The best part is that mastering this recipe isn’t a difficult thing.
 Easy!
-You have puff pastry sheets as a secret weapon.
+You have puff pastry sheets as a secret help.